strapi/documentation/docusaurus/docs/dev-docs/configurations/typescript.md

 [TypeScript](/dev-docs/typescript)-enabled Strapi projects have a specific project structure and handle TypeScript project configuration through [`tsconfig.json` files](#project-structure-and-typescript-specific-configuration-files).

-Strapi also supports types autocompletion in your code editor while you are developing.
-This feature is related to TypeScript but works for both JavaScript and TypeScript projects.
-An additional [configuration parameter in the `config/typescript.js|ts` file](/dev-docs/configurations/typescript#strapi-specific-configuration-for-typescript-) allows Strapi to automatically generate types when content-types are updated.
+Strapi also has dedicated TypeScript features that are configured [in the `config/typescript.js|ts` file](/dev-docs/configurations/typescript#strapi-specific-configuration-for-typescript-).

 ## Project structure and TypeScript-specific configuration files

 [TypeScript](/dev-docs/typescript)-enabled Strapi applications have a specific [project structure](/dev-docs/project-structure) with the following dedicated folders and configuration files: